top of page

 • Social development.
 Consistent meetings with the same group of children means that social connection is gained through shared experiences and goals.
 Children are able to choose whether to work together or separately.

 • Physical development.
-Both fine motor skills and gross motor skills are developed in the outdoor environment, as well as stamina and positive experiences in ‘bad' weather.
+Both fine motor skills and gross motor skills are developed in the outdoor environment, and stamina with positive experiences in all weather.

 • Communication and language development.
 Working together encourages communication and develops skillful expression of thoughts and ideas, as well as the ability to listen to others.
 Reflection activities increase a child’s ability to understand and describe their internal state, wants, and needs.